webplatform/docs/tutorials/canvas_notearsgame/index.md

 ==Loading and drawing images==

-It's cool watching all those boxes flying around, but having images for them would be even cooler.
+It's cool watching all those boxes flying around, but using images for would be even cooler.
 Loading and drawing images on canvas is usually a tearful experience.
 To prevent that pain and misery, we can use a simple utility class.

  player.sprite = Sprite("player");